cyanskies/another-toml-cpp/README.md

 Set `writer_options::ascii_output`.
 Disabled by default.

-Output only ascii characters, unicode characters will be replaced by escape sequences.
+Output only ascii characters, all unicode characters will be replaced by escape sequences.

 ##### Skip Empty Tables